• Home

 • ⅛ teaspoon salt

 My kids think these taste a bit like French toast.
-I think it is a great way to get veggies in them at breakfast time!
+I think it is a great way to get vegetables in them at breakfast time!

 Chai Spiced French Toast